Darvitz2/Archipelago/worlds/pokemon_bw/docs/setup_en.md

 As we are using BizHawk, this guide is only applicable to Windows and Linux systems.
 This APWorld is still in development, so expect bugs!
-If you find one, please report it to the #future-game-design thread for this game!
+If you find one, please report it in the channel of this game!

 ## Required Software